-You may be considering breast implant surgery to increase the size of your breasts.
-This is referred to as breast augmentation.
-Or you may need revision of a previous breast augmentation, which is called revision-augmentation.
-Allergan has prepared this information to help you better understand the breast implant procedure and assist you in making an informed decision about breast augmentation or revision-augmentation surgery.
+Allergan has prepared this information to help you better understand the breast implant procedure and assist you in making an informed decision about breast reconstruction or revision-reconstruction surgery.
 It will help to answer some of the questions you may have about the surgery and about breast implants in general.
-It will also provide you with specific information about the risks and benefits of Allergan's NATRELLE® gel-filled breast implants.
+It will also provide you with specific information about the risks and benefits of Allergan's NATRELLE® gel-filled breast implant collection

 This information cannot and should not replace discussing your surgery with your plastic surgeon.
 Your decision whether or not to get breast implants should be based on realistic expectations of the outcome.
 There is no guarantee that your results will match those of other women.
 Your results will depend on many individual factors, such as your overall health (including age), chest structure, breast/nipple shape and position, skin texture, healing capabilities (which may be slowed by radiation and chemotherapy treatment, smoking, alcohol, and various medications), tendency to bleed, prior breast surgery, surgical team's skill and experience, type of surgical procedure, and type and size of implant.
 Make sure you speak with your surgeon about your expectations of the results, as well as what you can expect regarding the length of the surgery, your recovery, and any risks and potential complications of the surgery.
 Ask questions.
-You and your surgeon will work together to help you achieve the body image you desire.
+You and your surgeon will work together to help achieve the body image you desire.

-As part of your decision, both you and your surgeon should sign Allergan's Acknowledgement of Informed Decision and Patient Decision Checklist form that confirms your understanding of what you have read and what you have learned from your surgeon.
+As part of your decision both you and your surgeon should sign Allergan's Acknowledgement of Informed Decision and Patient Checklist form that confirms your understanding of what you have read and what you have learned from your surgeon.
 This Allergan document will be provided to you by your surgeon.

-Review and consider this information before deciding whether to have primary breast augmentation surgery.
-In the case of a revision-augmentation, however, your surgeon may find it medically necessary to perform surgery quickly.
+Review and consider this information before deciding whether to have primary breast reconstruction surgery.
+In the case of a revision-reconstruction, however, your surgeon may find it medically necessary to perform surgery quickly.